 In support of the Justice40 Initiative, the White House has developed the Climate and Economic Justice Screening Tool (CEJST) tool to identify DACs.
 CEJST can be found at https://screeningtool.geoplatform.gov/en/#3/33.47/-97.5.
 Applicants are encouraged to use CEJST to illustrate how their project supports DACs.

-NE also strives to advance energy equity through effective teams and/or partnerships with Minority-Serving Institutions (MSI) including Historically Black Colleges and Universities (HBCUs) and Tribal Colleges and Universities (TCUs).
+NE also strives to advance energy equity through effective teams and/or partnerships with Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs) and other Minority-Serving Institutions (MSI).

 Information on MSIs can be found at